 Received: --; Accepted:--, Published: --

 Abstract: As light detection and ranging (LiDAR) technology becomes more available, it has become common to use these datasets to generate remotely sensed forest inventories across landscapes.
-Traditional methods for generating these inventories employ the use of height and proportion metrics to measure LiDAR returns and relate these back to field data using regression models.
+Traditional methods for generating these inventories employ the use of height and proportion metrics to measure LiDAR returns and relate these back to field data using predictive models.
 Here we employ a three-dimensional convolutional neural network (CNN), a deep learning technique that scans the LiDAR data and automatically generates useful features for predicting forest attributes.
 We test the accuracy in estimating forest attributes using the three-dimensional implementations of different CNN models commonly used in the field of image recognition.
 Using the best performing model architecture, we compared CNN performance to models developed using traditional height metrics.
 The results of this comparison show that CNNs produced 12 % less prediction error when estimating biomass, 6 % less in estimating tree count, and 2 % less when estimating the percentage of needleleaf trees.
 We conclude that CNNs can be a more accurate means of interpreting LiDAR data for forest inventories than standard approaches.

 Keywords: Deep learning, Artificial neural network, Machine learning, ALS, LiDAR, Enhanced forest inventory, Area-based